whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

       1. `README.md`
       1. `manifest.json`
       1. `environment.json`
-  1. Repeat for each third party provider

-      a.
-After publishing to DataONE, use girder to query the Tale
+  1. After publishing to DataONE, use girder to query the Tale

-      b.
-Ensure that the 'pid' field in the 'publishInfo' object has an identifier in a doi format
+  1. Ensure that the 'pid' field in the 'publishInfo' object has an identifier in a doi format

-* [ ] Case 3: Re-published Tale
+* [ ] Case 3: Re-publish Tale to DataONE
 1. Launch a Tale that has been published before
 1. Take note of the `Published Location` in Run > metadata
 1. Re-publish the Tale to the third party